Kagami/web-bench/README.md

 # Web benchmarks

-Simple echo benchmarks for some web servers and frameworks.
-Done with high influence from TechEmpower's [FrameworkBenchmarks](https://github.com/TechEmpower/FrameworkBenchmarks) and some others, see [Links](#links).
+Simple "hello world" benchmarks for some web servers and frameworks.
+Done with high influence of TechEmpower's [FrameworkBenchmarks](https://github.com/TechEmpower/FrameworkBenchmarks) and some others, see [Links](#links).